 Marketing automation is used in a growing number of companies and many are considering it.
 Automation is commonly regarded as something that boosts your business and saves resources but what do the studies say?
 Is marketing automation worthwhile, and if it is, how?

 Big ones lead, small ones follow suit

 The pioneers, big companies, the valedictorians of the class and corporate marketing have already discovered marketing automation, so have North and South America.
-Europe and Asia, small companies and B2C marketers follow behind.
+Europe is following just behind and small companies and B2C marketers have still some job to do.

 - The small ones are just getting started.
 Only 10 % of small and medium-sized companies use marketing automation (Digital Capital Advisors 2015).

 - Leading companies are old stagers.
 The leading companies of their class are 67 % more likely to use marketing automation than others (Aberdeen Group 2014) and have probably used it for a few years (Gleanster 2013).
 Also the most successful small companies use marketing automation 7 times more likely than others.